NanD0245/feup-lpoo-pacman/docs/README.md

 Contains the entities that exist semantically in the game: the pacman, the ghosts, the map and its elements.

 ### View
-Responsible for drawing the game elements (and, later, the menus) in a way that makes sense considering the model and is suited for any terminal-based view framework (in our case, Lanterna).
+Responsible for drawing the game elements and the menus in a way that makes sense considering the model and is suited for any terminal-based view framework (in our case, Lanterna).

 ### Controller
 Responsible for the flow of the application:
 - Updates the screen at a given frame rate
 - Updates the game state based on the input received from the GUI
-- Switches between game menus based on game rules logic and user input (later)
+- Switches between game menus based on game rules logic and user input

 ## Design Problems